doitian/rfcs/rfcs/0221-change-since-relative-timestamp/0221-change-since-relative-timestamp.md

 The transaction verification fails if the transaction is immature.

-The only change is `StartTime`, which is the median of the previous 37 blocks preceding the one that has committed the consumed cell.
-Because block timestamp must be larger than the median of its previous 37 blocks, the new consensus rule is looser than the old rule.
-The transaction that is mature using the old rule must be mature using the new rule, but the transaction that is mature using the new rule may be immature using the old rule.
+The only change is `StartTime`, which was the median of the previous 37 blocks preceding the one that has committed the consumed cell.
+Because block timestamp must be larger than the median of its previous 37 blocks, the new consensus rule is stricker than the old rule.
+The transaction that is mature using the old rule may be immature using the new rule, but the transaction that is mature using the new rule must be mature using the old rule.

 ## Test Vectors